ivan-hc/AM/README.md

   		Confirmation is required (Y or N, default is N).

 # Updates
 Each script will create, among other things, another update-oriented script, which can be activated when the program itself starts or by adding a relative `<program>-update` between the processes that you want to start at login.
-To make this possible, each user must be given the necessary permissions on each program folder.
+To make this possible, the main user must have the necessary permissions on each program folder in /opt.

 NOTE that the AppImages are using [appimageupdate](https://github.com/AppImage/AppImageUpdate), a command line tool available for both i386 and x86_64 architectures, install it using the command:

 `sudo am install appimageupdate`

 #### WARNING!
-Programs that update at startup can slow down your system, and programs that include update at startup may take a long time to open before the update is complete.
+Programs that update at startup can slow down your system at login, and programs that include update at startup may take a long time to close before the update is complete.

 # Repository
 Each program is installed through a dedicated script.